roscopeco/moxy/CONTRIBUTING.md

 #### **Did you write a patch that fixes a bug?**

-* Open a new GitHub pull request with the patch.
+* Open a new GitHub pull request against the `develop` branch with the patch.

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.